Eryux/py-netdispatcher/README.md

 * Stop properly the listener with `NetworkListener.stop = True` and `NetworkListener.join`

-For more details about usage, take a look to the chat example.
+For more details about usage, take a look at the chat example.

-### Example
+### Examples

 * Chat server : chat_server_example.py
 ```